ycm-core/YouCompleteMe/README.md

 #### Supported Python runtime

 YCM has two components: A server and a client.
-Both the server and client require Python 3.10 or later 3.x release.
+Both the server and client require Python 3.8 or later 3.x release.

 For the Vim client, Vim must be, compiled with `--enable-shared` (or `--enable-framework` on macOS).
 You can check if this is working with `:py3 import sys; print( sys.version)`.
-It should say something like `3.10.8 (...)`.
+It should say something like `3.8.2 (...)`.

-For Neovim, you must have a python 3.10 runtime and the Neovim python extensions.
-See Neovim's help for how to set that up.
+For Neovim, you must have a python 3.8 runtime and the Neovim python extensions.
+See Neovim's `:help provider-python` for how to set that up.

-For the server, you must run the `install.py` script with a python 3.10 (or later) runtime.
+For the server, you must run the `install.py` script with a python 3.8 (or later) runtime.
 Anaconda etc. are not supported.
 YCM will remember the runtime you used to run `install.py` and will use that when launching the server, so if you usually use anaconda, then make sure to use the full path to a real cpython3,